Historic Restaurant in Basking Ridge

 In 1768, Samuel Lewis, a miller from Franklin Corners in Basking Ridge, built a water-powered gristmill and a barn on the Passaic River on land he acquired from William Penn.
 His grandson, Richard Southard, bought the property in 1777 and found that its convenient location, along a major thoroughfare between New York and Philadelphia, was practical for commerce and placed him smack in the middle of the Revolutionary War.

-Today, the Bocina Group maintains the Olde Mill Inn’s long tradition of affordable elegance, and the Grain House continues to be a local favorite.
-Discover a charming and historical setting at one of the best Central NJ hotels today.
+Today, the Bocina Group maintains the Olde Mill Inn’s long tradition of affordable elegance, and the Grain House Restaurant continues to be a local favorite.
+Discover a charming setting at one of the best Central NJ hotels today.

 See the article recently published by The Historical Society of the Somerset Hills to commemorate the 250th anniversary of the Grain House Restaurant at the Olde Mill Inn in 2018.